Extra History: The WW1 Christmas Truce (two-part narrative documentary)

 Robert Rath examines the danger and unreliability of the guns featured in Headfirst Productions’ Call of Cthulhu: Dark Corners of the Earth.
 In highlighting the risk, both physical and psychological, of using firearms as weapons, Rath reads Dark Corners of the Earth as a commentary on the real-world power of the gun, and paints an interesting contrast with a genre that takes the power and skill necessary to properly use a firearm for granted.

-Critical Intel is a weekly column at ZAM.com examining the overlap between games and the real world.
+Critical Intel is a monthly column at Waypoint examining the overlap between games and the real world.
 Whether it’s covering the real events that inspired game elements, emerging technologies, or political controversies in the game industry, Critical Intel takes you deeper into the issues with well-sourced research and penetrating analysis.
-The column previously ran at The Escapist.
+The column previously ran at Zam.com and The Escapist.

 Syndicate is broadly correct in how it frames these missions—almost every time Dickens and the Assassins Evie and Jacob look into seemingly paranormal events, a human actor emerges as the culprit or an alternate explanation presents itself.
 It’s a clever twist, with light reference to events that really took place.
 Unfortunately, it’s also a missed opportunity.
 Without the historical context of Victorians views on death and the soul, these endings are an empty resolution, telling us little about why ghosts fascinated the Victorian mind.

 Call of Duty: Black Ops III takes place in a climate change nightmare—a future with rising oceans, droughts, and superstorms changing the political landscape.
 Resource wars tear northern Africa apart as Ethiopian dams cut off Egypt’s access to the Nile.
 Singapore, vulnerable due to its low-lying geography, gets ravaged by typhoons on a regular basis.